-Arranging the Space
+Step One: Arrange the Space

 If young children are invited to the BBQ, make sure the space is safe and enclosed.
 If this is not possible, make the parents of these children aware of the limitations of the location.

-Entertaining the Masses
+Step Two: Entertain the Masses

 With crowds of 100 or more, entertainment is usually self-made.
 Most guests will spend much of the BBQ eating and chatting, with no hope or desire of finding other ways to occupy their time.
 Still, it can be worthwhile to invest some time and energy into supplying entertainment in case the vitality of the BBQ wanes.

 The type of entertainment provided must match closely with the occasion.
 Independence Day barbecues are popular, and commonly include the presence of fireworks, if local laws allow their use.
 Providing a location near a beach or swimming pool is also popular, as are lawn games like sand volleyball and croquet.

 For younger crowds, consider renting a bounce house.
 These are a great deal of fun for most children and can keep them happily entertained for a small expense.

 Step Three: Food Service